Welding and Fabrication Technology Lower Division Certificate Program in Columbia

 Program Objective

-The Welding and Fabrication Technology program prepares students for entry level welder positions as structural welders.
-Students develop key fundamental skills during the initial courses and learn to apply these skills using different and more complex welding procedures.
-The welding procedures include Shielded Metal Arc Welding (SMAW), Gas Metal Arc Welding (GMAW/MIG), Flux Core Arc Welding (FCAW), and Gas Tungsten Arc Gas Welding (GTAW/TIG).
-Using each of these procedures, students learn to weld plate in various positions including horizontal, vertical, and overhead.
-Students also learn various techniques for cutting and preparing metal for welding procedures.
+The Welding and Fabrication Technology program prepares students for entry level welder positions.
+Students begin with fundamental skills in welding and cutting before advancing to more complex techniques using Shielded Metal Arc Welding (SMAW), Gas Metal Arc Welding (GMAW/MIG), Flux Core Arc Welding (FCAW), and Gas Tungsten Arc (GTAW/TIG).
+Training includes welding plate in multiple positions, as well as metal cutting and preparation using oxyfuel cutting (OFC), plasma arc cutting (PAC), and air carbon arc cutting (CAC-A).

 Students will be required to complete out-of-class assignment in each course.